-"Dictators" would "pay a price" for "invading" a foreign country: Biden in first State of the Union Address | Politics
+"Dictators" would "pay a price" for "invading" a foreign country: Biden in first State of the Union address | Politics

 - United States

-Accusing his Russian counterpart of waging a ''premeditated and unprovoked'' war against Ukraine, President Joe Biden in his maiden State of the Union Address asserted that ''dictators'' like Vladimir Putin would ''pay a price'' for ''invading'' a foreign country.
+Accusing his Russian counterpart of waging a ''premeditated and unprovoked'' war against Ukraine, President Joe Biden in his first State of the Union address asserted that ''dictators'' like Vladimir Putin would ''pay a price'' for ''invading'' a foreign country.

 ''Throughout our history we've learned this lesson – when dictators do not pay a price for their aggression, they cause more chaos.
 They keep moving.
 And, the costs and threats to America and the world keep rising,'' the 79-year-old Democrat, the oldest serving US President, said addressing the joint session of the US Congress.

-''That's why the NATO Alliance was created to secure peace and stability in Europe after World War II.
+''That's why the NATO alliance was created to secure peace and stability in Europe after World War II.
 The United States is a member along with 29 other nations.
 It matters.
 American diplomacy matters," he said, launching a blistering attack on the 69-year-old Russian president. ''Putin's war was premeditated and unprovoked.
 He rejected efforts at diplomacy.
 He thought the West and NATO wouldn't respond.
 And, he thought he could divide us here at home.
 Putin was wrong.
-We were ready," Biden said.
+We were ready," Biden said in his 62-minute address.

 Biden said that Putin badly miscalculated the attack on Ukraine. ''Putin thought he could roll into Ukraine and the world would roll over.
 Instead he met a wall of strength he never imagined.
 He met the Ukrainian people," Biden said.